Oxford Community Schools logoPutting Students at the Center

 Another group that is serviced by OVA is foster youth.
 Oxford School District has partnered with House of Providence, a home for teen foster youth.
 Teens who live there take four online core courses with OVA and are supported by the House of Providence staff.
 Non-core courses like yoga and pottery are also available through Oxford Virtual Academy’s partnerships.
 As these youth work through their painful pasts and learn to live, OVA is providing an avenue to continue their education without the stress and anxiety that attending “another” school can bring.

 Oxford Community Schools has developed a menu of learning options focused on their students.
-They have hired staff with a passion to meet every students’ needs and invested in technology that allows more interaction time with students.
-These components, combined with flexibility and a commitment to their Portrait of a Graduate, provide students a personalized path for their learning.
+They have hired staff with a passion for meeting every students’ needs and invested in technology that allows more interaction time with students.
+These components, combined with flexibility and a commitment to their Portrait of a Graduate, provide students with a personalized path for their learning.

 Read the Michigan Virtual Learning Research Institute case study on Oxford Community Schools.